jf3096/config-watcher-cli/README.md

 # config-watcher-cli

-a tool used to watch config file and react when the config file has been changed.
+a tool used to watch config file and react when the config file has been impact (add, delete or change).

 ## Installation